Visit us on Facebook

 ...before my first visit to an Orthodox Church.

 Orthodox worship is ancient and traditional!
-Before visiting an Orthodox church for the first time, you might enjoy reading the article “12 Things I Wish I’d Known” by Frederica Mathews-Green, a helpful (and sometimes humorous) guide, answering some of the common questions that visitors often have on their first visit.
+Before visiting an Orthodox church for the first time, you might enjoy reading the article “12 Things I Wish I’d Known” by Frederica Mathewes-Green, a helpful (and sometimes humorous) guide, answering some of the common questions that visitors often have on their first visit.

 What is our church parish like?